ietf-teep/architecture/draft-ietf-teep-architecture.md

 It is possible that a rogue developer distributes a malicious Untrusted Application and intends to get a malicious TA installed.
-Such a TA might be able to hide from malware detection the REE, or access trusted resources within the TEE (but could not access other TEEs, or access other TA's if the TEE provides isolation between TAs).
+Such a TA might be able to escape from malware detection by the REE, or access trusted resources within the TEE (but could not access other TEEs, or access other TA's if the TEE provides isolation between TAs).